 Phone: (904) 829-0745

 Climb the tower to the top of the St. Augustine Lighthouse and explore the exhibits offered at the Lighthouse Museum.
 Spectacular 360 degree views of the ocean and St. Johns River.
 The facility is open seven days a week from 9 AM until 6 PM.
-Last tickets to climb are sold 15 minutes prior to closing time.
 The lighthouse is closed on Thanksgiving Day, Christmas Eve and Christmas Day.

 999 Anastasia Blvd